crystal-lang/crystal-website/_posts/2025-03-21-stockholm-meetup-recap.md

 Around 30 attendees joined, ranging from seasoned Crystal developers to newcomers intrigued by the language’s potential.
 It was inspiring to see firsthand the growing interest and enthusiasm for Crystal.

-You can check out more pictures of the event at <a href="https://www.84codes.com/blog/crystal-meetup-in-pictures" target="_blank">84code's own recap of it</a>.
+You can check out more pictures of the event at [84code's own recap of it](https://www.84codes.com/blog/crystal-meetup-in-pictures).

 ## Looking Ahead